-This report summarizes the results of TSD testing performed in South Carolina.
+This report summarizes the results of TSD testing performed in Georgia.
 The report focuses on answering the following important questions:

 - 1. What is the TSD and what does it measure? - 2.
 What is the structural condition of the tested roads? - 3.
 How repeatable are TSD measurements? - 4.
-How can we use the information obtained from TSD measurements? - 5.
+How do TSD measurements compare with PMS data? - 5.
+How can we use the information obtained from TSD measurements? - 6.
 How can we incorporate TSD measurements into a PMS?